-1.1 Policy statement
+2.2 Policy statement

 SMUD's overarching goal is to provide safe, reliable, environmentally sustainable, and affordable electric service to its local community.
-In order to meet this goal, SMUD constructs, maintains and operates its electric system in a manner that minimizes any risk of catastrophic wildfire posed by its electrical lines and equipment.
+To meet this goal, SMUD constructs, maintains and operates its electric system in a manner that minimizes any risk of catastrophic wildfire posed by its electrical lines and equipment.

-1.2 Purpose
+2.3 Purpose

-This WMP describes the range of activities that SMUD is taking to mitigate the threat of powerline- ignited wildfires, including its various programs, policies, and procedures.
+This WMP describes the range of activities that SMUD is taking to mitigate and reduce the threat of powerline-ignited wildfires, including its various programs, policies and procedures.
 This plan is subject to direct supervision by SMUD's Board of Directors and primary responsibility for its implementation resides with the Chief Operating Officer (COO).

 This plan meets or exceeds the requirements of PUC section 8387 for publicly owned electric utilities to prepare a WMP.
-Table 2 references relevant PUC sections that address each requirement.
+Table 2 references relevant sections in this document that address each PUC requirement.